tezos-checker/checker/docs/spec/functional_spec.rst

 -----------------------------------

 Internal.
-Calls the specified vault's ``%vault_send_tez_to_contract`` entrypoint, sending the specified amount of ``mutez``. from the vault to the provided contract address.
+Calls the specified vault's ``%vault_send_tez_to_contract`` entrypoint, sending the specified amount of ``mutez`` from the vault to the provided contract address.
 Fails if the sender is not the wtez contract.

 ``call_vault_send_tez_to_contract: (pair address (pair tez address))``